OVERVIEW | ROADMAP | PROGRESS | HOW YOU CAN HELP | FAQs

-- Natural gas, fleet fuel, and electricity are "direct" emissions on which the University has a higher degree of control and form the majority of measured emissions
+- Natural gas, fleet fuel, and electricity are more directly influenced and controlled by the University and are the majority of the University's carbon footprint

-- Waterloo may not have enough data to track and measure other emissions sources
+- Waterloo may not have enough data for detailed tracking and measurement of other emissions sources

 - Separate but related plans to tackle other sources of emissions may be more effective or appropriate